 Meditation for adults works just the same way as it does on children – it helps them feel calmer, grounded, and encourages relaxation.
 Kids receive a great deal of stimulation during the day and go through all kinds of feelings.
 Meditation classes work by giving you a chance to quiet your racing mind and will help children do the same.
 This also helps them process their emotions.

 Evening meditation works by putting a child in the right frame of mind to fall asleep.
 It doesn’t always mean focusing on breathing or closing your eyes (which toddlers might find hard to do for too long), but it does involve slowing down the day and the mind.
 As your child does this with you, it creates an environment of warmth and comfort, enabling them to feel relaxed and drift off to a restful night sleep.

 How to start meditating at home

-There are many apps and aids to help your child wind down before bedtime allowing for better sleep meditation for kids.
+There are many apps and aids to help your child wind down before bedtime allowing for a better approach to meditation.
 Some of the most popular are Headspace (age-specific meditation activities) and Spotify (playlists for bedtime music).
 If you prefer not to let your child use a device, you might choose to play the music or the story on Bluetooth speakers at bedtime.

 Older children who are used to using devices at school or at home may enjoy the treat of using an app at bedtime.
-If you set limits and allocate a specific amount of time, a sleep meditation app might be very helpful to get them to settle down for the night.
+If you set limits and allocate a specific amount of time, a sleep meditation app might prove useful at helping settle them down for the night.

 For toddlers, it is often interesting to “put each body part to sleep”.
 Gently touch your child’s foot and say goodnight to the foot.
 Follow this up to the head, eyes, neck, mouth, and mind.